jbwiggi3/x9115wig/paper/README.md

 This literature review will consider the advancements in automatically handling the bug reports that are generated for code artifacts.
 This is especially important because of the advancements in software engineering and the emphasis placed on correcting bugs in systems.

 ##Related Work
 In today’s computer science company, each system developed could be fostering to the needs of  millions of users.
 In order to keep up an image, a company needs to release code with as few bugs as possible, so quality assurance in software has become a large focus (Tian, 2005).
-The internally created bug reports by Quality Assurance staff are heavily scrutinized because it consumes developer resources to correct the bugs.
+The internally created bug reports by Quality Assurance staff are heavily scrutinized because it consumes developer resources to assign and correct the bugs (Anvik, Hiew, & Murphy, 2006).
 Many companies have policies against submitting duplicate bug reports because more triaging will have to be done by the developer and seen as lazy on the testers’ end (Bettenburg, Premraj, Zimmermann, & Kim, 2008).

 However, people are starting to see duplicate bug reports in a different light.
 Bettenburg, Premraj, Zimmermann, & Kim (2008) took a hard look at duplicate bug reports and found many redeeming qualities which will be reviewed in the upcoming sections.
 The general consensus has become that duplicate bug reports improve developer awareness of defect and can aid in solving the defect, but are difficult to manage.